The Science of Choice ...

 individual self-conscious decision making; memory, reason accumulates & flip flopping emotions discover

 The science underpinning moral sentiments as a universal expression of biological cognitive & emotional emergent phenomena has been recently summarised by The Brights.
-Moral sentiments are an expression of biology, they are universal throughout the globe & not confined to self conscious folk but also apparent in infants and animals.
+Moral sentiments were an expression of biology, they were universal throughout the globe & not confined to self conscious folk but also apparent in infants and animals.
 Remember the peahen needed cooperative psychological propensities from her mate if her pea chicks were to survive.